Cycling

 Teaching to ride a bicycle: What research says

 Recently when we decided to teach Aarshia, my daughter who happens to have Down syndrome, to ride a bicycle, we were extremely skeptical.
 I did not know how long or how hard the process was going to be.
-I did some research and found out about a study from University of Michigan which suggested that only 20% of children with autism and 10% of children with DS learn to ride a bike.
+I did some research and found out about a study from the University of Michigan which suggested that only 20% of children with autism and 10% of children with DS learn to ride a bike.

-This wasn’t very positive and I remember how after our first few failed attempts, I was recalling this study and thinking if she would ever be able to do it.
+This wasn’t very positive and I remember how after our first few failed attempts, I was recalling this study and wondered if she would ever be able to do it.
 But her persistence and interest kept us at it.
-Deep inside we knew that she has a thing for outdoor activities and since she had already learnt skating and badminton, we decided to give it a serious shot.
+Deep inside we knew that she had a thing for outdoor activities and since she had already learnt skating and badminton, we decided to give it a serious shot.
 Also, the more parents I spoke to, the more I believed that it was mostly about one, the child being ready and interested and two, the parents putting in the consistent effort in teaching this skill.
 Once both these aspects are sorted, the child will surely be able to learn.

 Our Children Can Learn

 Even though she could cycle with support wheels from 2-3 years ago, taking those wheels away was something which was going to be difficult.
 It took us about 5 weeks, a few falls and some crying to go from balanced wheels to ride the cycle without them.
-With a lot of practice, she could go on long distances on her own, manoeuvring, balancing, saving herself from approaching vehicles, applying brakes suddenly, all associated skills were learned on the road in a few days.
+With a lot of practice, she could go on long distances on her own, manoeuvring, balancing, saving herself from approaching vehicles, and applying brakes suddenly, all associated skills were learned on the road in a few days.
 We were ecstatic and surely all the running behind her was well worth the happiness and confidence on her face.

 Cycling is a huge confidence boost for our children

-Based on our personal experience and studying these workshops to teach cycling, It seems that a dedicated month long program can do wonders for your child, However, this skill like many others, has some pre-requisites.
+Based on our personal experience and studying these workshops to teach cycling, It seems that a dedicated month-long program can do wonders for your child, However, this skill like many others, has some prerequisites.
 If the child is not physically ready, then it can discourage them as well as the parents when they start teaching, so it is advisable to read, learn and teach some of the skills that can help fasten the process of riding a bike.

 A Slight Delay

 Also, in my research with many parents that I did reach out to, I found that most of our children learn to bike much later than their typical counterparts.
-Most of our children have learned to bike independently, without balanced wheels, when they were 7 years or above.
+Most of our children learned to bike independently, without balanced wheels, when they were 7 years old or above.
 In fact many of our children learnt the skill well beyond 12-13 years.
-I can probably base it on the physical readiness of a child before they can actually learn and master this complicated process of cycling.
+I can probably base it on the physical readiness of a child before they can learn and master this complicated process of cycling.
 If you too are in the line to help your child learn to ride, then you sure can start working in the background to strengthen their muscles to facilitate the process.

 Pre-cycling